elucian/bee/draft/concurrent.md

 **side branch:**

-* coroutines can be call in synchronous mode using _apply_
-* coroutines are suspended/resumable routines
-* coroutines can be used as a _side branch_
+Coroutines can be used as a _side branch_ in parallel of the main thread.

+* you need only one rule to create a side branch;
+* call a branch using "make" or "apply" and suspended using "yield";
+* main thread must store a handler to running coroutines;

 ```
 load $bee.lib.time:(.);

-# generate 100 numbers
+# generate 10 numbers
 rule test(n @ N):
   for i ∈ (0..10) do
     alter n := i;